P666R/Tooter/README.md

 ## Usage

-1. **One-on-One Messaging**:
+1. **Messaging**:

 - Log in to your account.
 - Navigate to the chat section.
-- Select a user from the contact list to start a one-on-one conversation.
+- Select a user from the contact list to start a conversation.
 - Type your message in the input field and press Enter to send.

 2. **User Authentication**: